-- Traditional family events may not happen this year, may happen in a different way, and/or may happen with fewer people.
-We know that preparation is crucial for most individuals.
+- We hope that many traditional family events will happen this year.
+However, they may happen in a different way.
+Regardless, we know that preparation is crucial for most individuals.
 At the same time, it is important to determine how much preparation a specific person may need.
 For example, if your son or daughter tends to become anxious when anticipating an event that is to occur in the future, you may want to adjust how many days in advance you prepare him or her.
 Here are some areas where your child may need preparation:

 - Where and How Christmas Dinner Will Occur